victor-smirnov/memoria-site/content/en/docs/overview/hermes/index.md

 Hermes memory is *tagged*.
 A tag is a type label and has various length, from 1 to 32 bytes.
 Most commonly used types, like `Int` have tag length of 1 byte.
 Rarely used types may have tags up 32 bytes, in that case it's most likely a SHA256 *hash code* of the *type's declaration*.
 Hermes assumes that type hash collisions will be an extremely rare event.

 Memory for tag is allocated address-wise *before* the object.
 Objects may have gaps between them in memory caused by alignment requirements.
 In that case, if a tag fits into this gap, it's allocated there.
 With high probability, short tags (for commonly used objects) do not take extra memory.

+Objects tags *may be* used for memory integrity checking, but this is left to implementations.
+To support integrity checking, every object pointer may contain 8- or 16-bit hash of the corresponding tag.
+Such type of integrity protection is probabilistic, not deterministic.
+Note that at this moment (2024) integrity checking _is not yet supported_.

 From the API's perspective, Hermes objects consist from two part.
 The first part is a private C++ object with verbose API conforming to certain rules.
 The second part is a public `View` for this object, this is much like `std::string_view` for string-like data.
 Mutable Hermes object receive a reference to the corresponding Document's arena allocator to allocate new data in.
 View object encapsulates all these complexities.